| Safe Haskell | None |

 majorityRanking :: Show grade => Ord grade => MeritByChoice choice grade -> MajorityRanking choice grade Source #

-s on the basis of their grade
+The majorityRanking ranks all the choices on the basis of their grades.

-Choice A ranks higher than choice
+Choice A ranks higher than choice B in the majorityRanking

-if and only if A’s majorityValue
+if and only if A’s majorityValue is lexicographically above B’s.

 Orphan instances

-(Show grade, Ord grade) => Ord (Merit grade) Source # | |
+| (Show grade, Ord grade) => Ord (Merit grade) Source # | |